zeus911/certificate-authority-1/README.md

 - The repository is checked out to $HOME/git/certificate-authority.

 ## Root Certificate Authority (RCA) root certificate creation
 1. Individual designated as the RCA creates their Private Key (PK).
-Executing the following script will result in a new private key at root/ca/private/ca.key.pem.
+Executing the following script will result in a new root private key at root/ca/private/ca.key.pem.
   `./scripts/root/create-root-key.sh`
 1. Individual designated as the RCA creates their root certificate.
 Executing the following script will result in a new root certificate at root/ca/certs/ca.cert.pem.
   `./scripts/root/create-root-certificate.sh`